 I realized that since time began anyone talking about their summer camp will do so with the exact same chest-thumping pride.
 Moreover, summer camps overlap in similarity.
 Canoe trips, swimming or athletics are mere common details.
 Yet this outpouring of emotion was anything but common.
 And it’s not personal pride to acknowledge that being around after 80 years actually is special.

 I also got stumped for another reason.
-I started there with family camp at age five, until finally becoming a counselor.
+I started there with family camp at age five, and then as "doctor's son" for part of four summers, followed by camper -- until finally becoming a counselor.
 So, to me, the place is normal.
 Yet, those 80 years and outpouring say it’s clearly anything but.

 After all, Nebagamon alumni permeate America culture.
 I wouldn’t even begin to try to offer a proper list, but it includes Oscar-winners, Tony Award-winners, TV network presidents, doctors, college professors, lawyers, journalists, movie producers, business leaders, film and television writers, and all manner of others woven into society over 80 years.